afunnydev/tinysociety/content/articles/2018-07-27-6-pieces-of-furniture-you-need-in-your-tiny-house.md

     table to put your feet up on each night or a desk to sit at throughout the day.
 Minimalist living can provide you with the same comforts as a full-sized house, as long as it's done right.
-  image: /img/architecture-bed-bedroom-271743.jpg
+  image: /img/architecture-bed-bedroom-271743-1-1-.jpg
 likes: '21'
 categories:
-  - tiny houses
+  - Tiny houses
+  - Architecture and design
 i18nlanguage: en
 menuid: articles
 ordre: '0'